blues-lab/passive-listening-prototype/hub/README.md

 Some arguments are required.
 Run with `--help` or no args to see them documented.

-# Errors with Recording
+# Errors with recording
-If having errors on the default mac recorder, run the MacRecorder by changing the env variable in Record.kt to MacRecorder.
+If having errors on the default (Java) recorder, run the FfmpegRecorder by changing the variable in Record.kt to FfmpegRecorder.

-Try running the command
+Additionally, if your preferred microphone isn't the preferred one, try running the command
 ```
 ffmpeg -i hw:4,0 -t 30 -ac 1 -ar 16k test.wav
 ```
 and check that the recording of the file exists

+If not, you might need to play around with the `-i` parameter.